 Why hire your team?
 Shouldn’t I just hire a Mexican lawyer in Mexico?

 You certainly could.
 In our experience, the language barrier has proven difficult for both sides of the team.
-But working with a Mexican lawyer who lives and practices in your own country keeps you informed every step of the way.
+Working with a dually trained lawyer who lives and works in your own country puts you at an advantage.
 Communication and understanding is how Timeshare Aid has helped our clients get better outcomes.